clement2019/microservices-python-apps/README.md

 # Devops Project: video-converter
-Converting mp4 videos to mp3 in a microservices architecture.
+Converting mp4 videos to mp3 in a microservices architecture in aws cloud.

 ## Architecture